Niki9001/Niki9001/README.md

 - 👋 Hi, I’m Niki Zheng.
-- 👀 I’m interested in data analytics and computer science.
+- 👀 I’m a data quality engineer.
 I am used to work as a product manager.
 - 🌱 I’m currently learning machine learning and data analytics.
 - 💞️ I’m looking to collaborate on ...
 - 📫 My email address is
 -           xn689819@dal.ca
--           w0470221@nscc.ca

 <!---
 Niki9001/Niki9001 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.